Chantee-H/admin-dashboard/README.md

 # odin-admin-dashboard

-This is a design for a dashboard.
+This is a design for an Admin Dashboard.